Kinark/Materialize-stepper/README.md

 * Every command works like an accordion collapsible.
 If you trigger "openStep(step)" or "nextStep()", it'll close the active step, remove any feedback screen and execute their functions.

-* "previousStep()" won't close the feedback loading screen.
+* "prevStep()" won't close the feedback loading screen.

 ## Changelog